Opentrons/Protocols/protocols/466f93-2/README.md

 ---

 ### Protocol Steps
-1. The protocol starts by creating a mastermix of Adaptor ligation buffer, enzyme I and enzyme II in well B5 and C5 of the Yourgene reagent plate I and mixes it 10 times
+1. The protocol starts by creating a mastermix of Adaptor ligation buffer, enzyme I and enzyme II, and water in well B5 and C5 of the Yourgene reagent plate I and mixes it 10 times
 2. The mastermix is transferred to Destination Plate 2 (8 µL per sample)
 3. End-repaired DNA sample from the End-repaired sample plate on Slot 1 (i.e. Destination Plate 1) is transferred to Destination Plate 2 (DP-2)
 4. Barcode oligos are transferred to each well according to the input csv (2 µL per sample)